tweaselORG/cyanoacrylate/README.md

 - Collecting HTTP(S) traffic in HAR format
 - Automatic CA management and WireGuard mitmproxy setup

-**Currently, this module only supports POSIX environments.
-It will not run on Windows out of the box.**

 ## Installation

 You can install cyanoacrylate using yarn or npm: